raamcosta/compose-destinations-docs/docusaurus/docs/navigation/backresult.md

 }
 ```

 Notice the type arguments of `ResultRecipient`.
-The first is the `Destination` that is going to send results to the recipient and the second is the type of result the recipient is expected.
+The first is the `Destination` that is going to send results to the recipient and the second is the type of result the recipient is expecting.
-The `onResult` listener will be called every time the `GoToProfileConfirmation` (in this case) calls `navigateBack` on its `ResultBackNavigator` and receives the result sent through that call.
+The `onNavResult` listener will be called every time the `GoToProfileConfirmation` (in this case) calls `navigateBack` on its `ResultBackNavigator` and receives the result sent through that call.
+If `GoToProfileConfirmation` screen is shown and then gets popped out of the back stack and no result is set (examples: it calls `navigateBack` with no result set; it is a dialog and it gets dismissed; etc), then the `onNavResult` gets called with `NavResult.Canceled` so that you can react to this.

 **Limitations enforced at compile time:**